jamm-es/jamesli.io/README.md

 `projects[0].buildOutput` is the folder of the eventually built project that will be copied into whereever it's served in the output.

 The `serves` and `source` properties are required.
 A project can either have none of the build properties or all of them.
+If no build properties are specified, relative paths in HTML files (CSS link tags and JS script tags) will be fixed to be rooted by the serves tag.